Tom Melhuish 8 min read

 IP Address Renewal and Release

 Dynamic IP addresses have a defined lease time, which is the duration for which the device can use the IP address.
-At the end of the lease time, the device’s IP address is released, and the DHCP server can assign it to another device.
+The device’s IP address is released at the end of the lease time, and the DHCP server can assign it to another device.

 If the device is still connected to the network when the lease time expires, the DHCP server renews the lease time and assigns the IP address to the device.